gasp-xyz/gasp-dev-kit/README.md

 #### Signer

-The SDK allows you to pass a signer instance during initialization.
+The SDK allows you to pass a signer instance after the initialization.
 This is useful if you want to avoid passing the signer for every call.
 The signer should implement the necessary methods for signing transactions.

 To use signer provided by the SDK, you can initialize it as follows: